Category: Auto

 What documents do I need to make a car insurance claim in Nigeria?

-You need a valid Policy ID, police report, driver’s licence, vehicle registration document, clear photos of the damage, a repair estimate where applicable, and a completed claims form.
+You need a valid Policy ID, driver’s licence, vehicle registration document, clear photos of the damage, a repair estimate where applicable, and a completed claims form.
 Missing any of these is the leading cause of delayed or rejected claims in Nigeria.

 Why was my car insurance claim rejected?

 Your claim is likely rejected because something in your policy or paperwork does not meet the requirements.
-The most common causes are a fake or expired certificate, no police report, late submission, or claiming for something your policy does not cover.
+The most common causes are a fake or expired certificate, late submission, or claiming for something your policy does not cover.
 Before you file, always confirm your certificate is active and verifiable on NIID.

 Can I claim on a third-party policy if my own car is damaged?